Dieterbe/body.build/README.md

   actually no, we couldn't keep make elbowFlexors an enum value and its child also an enum value, i think maybe define the structures first, and then maintain the list of enums separately, pointing into it. ah no, the enums must be const so that probably doesn't work?
 [1] we could however, maintain the enums, and then use a conversion function that maps the enum to the data at runtime.. that woud also allow to declare enums for heads, and have our own classes with inheritance etc

+  maybe the better way is to have "MuscleGroup" as top-level. it can be (or hold) a singlehead, or multihead, or contain singleheads and multiheads? but seems weird to have MuscleGroup as highlevel even for a relatively simple muscle such as pecs or tris

+#### flatten the hierarchy via strings

+e.g. the entire group is 1 muscle, and use use like 'upper traps, upper fibers', 'upper traps, lower fibers', 'middle traps', 'lower traps' as heads. this makes UI code the simplest, I think. no need to write complicated recursion etc. we can have our listing view for the head muscle, and show the whole 2nd/3rd hierarchy with 1 simple loop. we would use the same 'children' for both 'other muscles in the same group' and 'heads'. the distinction is often blurry, could set a field hint to mark a preferred terminology. but this looses the ability to set commonalaties on the intermediate layer. need to repeat them at the leaf nodes, e.g. the gastroc has 2 common movements for its two heads, the bicep has 4 over 2 heads

 ## 'whole' head